Tecnativa/project/project_issue_timesheet_time_control/README.rst

 Project Issue Timesheet Time Control
 ====================================

-This module adds a button at project issue timesheets to compute minutes lasted from start date to the current moment.
+This module adds a button at project issue timesheets to compute the spent time, in minutes, from start date to the current moment.

 Installation
 ============